 Those that regularly smoke are believed to be at much higher risk of having periodontal problems in comparison to non-smokers.
 Doctors and other medical specialists are becoming increasingly aware of the need for periodontal treatment before suggesting alternative medical treatment.

-We have a specialist trained periodontist here at Meadows Dental Care in Peterborough, who if fully trained and qualified to diagnose and treat any periodontal problems.
-So, if you are currently noticing or struggling with any of the above symptoms or suspect you may need specialistic treatment in periodontics, then get in touch with us today.
+We have a Peterborough periodontists specialist here at Meadows Dental Care.
+They are our very own expert who is fully trained and qualified to diagnose and treat any periodontal problems that you may have.
+So, if you are currently noticing major signs, struggling with any of the above symptoms, or suspect you may need a periodontics treatment in the UK, then get in touch with us today.